pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 ## Representation Analysis

 The experiments demonstrate that pretrained CLIP representations provide a strong semantic embedding space for VideoQA.

-Zero-shot cosine similarity achieved more than 44% validation accuracy without any supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.
+Zero-shot cosine similarity achieved more than **44%** validation accuracy without supervised classifier training, indicating that CLIP's pretrained alignment between visual and textual representations transfers effectively to multiple-choice VideoQA.

-Learned multimodal fusion methods produced mixed results.
-Interaction-based architectures consistently outperformed simple feature concatenation, indicating that explicit cross-modal modeling is important when combining video and text representations.

 ---